Free Semigroups of Large Critical Exponent: A Bishop--Jones Semigroup for Convergence Groups with Expanding Coarse-Cocycles

 It thus suffices to show that Fix an arbitrary $t > \delta_{S}(\mathcal{T})$.
 Then, $Q_{S}^{\mathcal{T}}(t) < \infty$.
 We claim that $Q_{\sigma}^{\mathcal{T}}(B_{1}t) < \infty$.
 By part (2) of Theorem \ref{MainThm} for all $\gamma \in \mathcal{T}$, hence as desired.
 We conclude that $\delta_{\sigma}(\mathcal{T}) \leq B_{1} \delta_{S}(\mathcal{T})$, and the other inequality in (\ref{LogBounds1}) is proven entirely analogously.
 This concludes the proof. \end{proof} If $\delta_{\sigma}(\Gamma) = \infty$, then the above result gives $\delta_{\sigma}(\mathcal{T}) < \delta_{\sigma}(\Gamma)$.
 Hence to conclude the proof of property (4) of Theorem \ref{MainThm} (and thus the proof of the entire theorem), it remains to consider the case when $\delta_{\sigma}(\Gamma) < \infty$.
 This is precisely the content of the following result. \begin{thm} Suppose $\Gamma \subset \mathrm{Homeo}(M)$ is a convergence group, $\sigma$ is an expanding coarse-cocycle, and $\delta_{\sigma}(\Gamma) < \infty$.
 Fix $0 < \delta < \delta_{\sigma}(\Gamma)$ and let $\mathcal{T} = \mathcal{T}_{\delta}$ be the corresponding Bishop--Jones subsemigroup of $\Gamma$.
 Then,

 \end{thm} \begin{rem} The proof of this theorem will be in the spirit of classical work of Dal'bo--Otal--Peign\'e (see Proposition 2 of \cite{DOP}, and, for additional examples of this technique, Theorem 4.1 of \cite{CZZ2} and Theorem 4.3 of \cite{BCZZ1}).
-When one proves such critical exponent gap results for subgroups, the following hypotheses are typically needed: the first is that the Poincar\'e series of the subgroup diverges at the critical exponent, and the second is that the limit set of the subgroup is a proper subset of the limit set of the ambient group.
-As a step towards proving this theorem, we will show that that the $\sigma$-Poincar\'e series of $\mathcal{T}$ indeed diverges at $\delta_{\sigma}(\mathcal{T})$.
+When one proves such critical exponent gap results for subgroups, the following hypotheses are typically needed: the first is that the Poincar\'e series of the subgroup diverges at the critical exponent (in which case, the subgroup is said to be of \emph{divergence type}), and the second is that the limit set of the subgroup is a proper subset of the limit set of the ambient group.
+As a step towards proving this theorem, we will show that the $\sigma$-Poincar\'e series of $\mathcal{T}$ indeed diverges at $\delta_{\sigma}(\mathcal{T})$ (that is, $\mathcal{T}$ is a semigroup of divergence type).
 Moreover, denoting by $E$ the set of accumulation points of $\mathcal{T}$ and $E'$ the set of accumulation points of $\mathcal{T}^{-1} := \{ \gamma^{-1} : \gamma \in \mathcal{T} \}$, we show that $E \cup E'$ is a proper subset of $\Lambda(\Gamma)$.
 Thus no such assumptions are required in the statement of Theorem $\ref{SemigroupExpGap}$.
 Establishing these facts is the crux of the proof of the theorem. \end{rem} We begin by first showing that $\mathcal{T}$ is of divergence type.
 The main idea is the following.
 For $R > 0$, define Since the set $E$ is uniformly conical, we can adapt an argument of Coornaert (see Theorem 7.2 of \cite{Coo}) to show that there exists a constant $C \geq 1$ so that for all $R \geq ||\mathrm{id}||_{\sigma}$.
 We are then able to show that the Poincar\'e series for $\mathcal{T}$ diverges at the critical exponent $s = \delta_{\sigma}(\mathcal{T})$, which allows us to modify classical arguments to prove Theorem \ref{SemigroupExpGap}.

 Before we can adapt Coornaert's argument, we need to address the following technical issue.
 In Coornaert's proof, the Patterson--Sullivan measure of his subgroup is supported on its limit set.
 However in our case, a coarse-Patterson--Sullivan measure for $\Gamma$ might not even assign positive measure to the set $E \subset \Lambda(\Gamma)$.
 Hence, we need to construct a measure $\nu$, supported on $E$, with some of the properties of a Patterson--Sullivan measure, in the sense which we now describe.